ericcapiz/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+Closure is used when the function is called inside of personalDice.
+This is shown when anonymous function is being returned within the personalDice function.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+The name is always the same "Dan" but the roll of the dice could change.

 c.
 What is the lexical scope of `newRoll`?

+newRoll belongs to the anonymous function and can only be access from that function. personalDice function has no access to newRoll variable.

 ### Task 3 - Stretch Goals